Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

-Thank you for giving me opportunity to solve the MaxMind coding challenge, I really enjoyed while solving the problem!
+Thank you for giving me opportunity to solve the MaxMind coding challenge, I really enjoyed while solving the problem.

 1. I implemented the coding challenge using Python3 (3.8.10).
 2. I utilized functional programing to solve the problem and followed best current practices.
 However, the code can easily be extend to follow any other programming techniques such as OOP/MVC.